GeorgeEllis123/Calendar/README.md

 * Copy events.
 A user may copy either one or a range of events and move them into another calendar, adhering to that calendars timezone and the times that the user input.

 This program does not support:
-* Multiple calendars
 * Deleting events
 * Edit when the days the repeating events will repeat